-Complete answers and move to "Master Family Plan of Action" found behind workbook.
+Complete answers and move to "Master Family Plan of Action" found in back of workbook.

 - 1. Our family should consider a complex trauma may be a part of the family system and family therapy will assist in bringing this forward. - 2.
 What is the best way to get the family to agree on a session with a family therapist?